luckyshot/picowiki/README.md

 Plugins use Event Hooks to attach new features and alter functionality on the run, a new plugin must have a `run()` method that will be executed whenever you specify.
 Check out `/backend/plugins/` to find available plugins.

+To disable a plugin, simply move it away from the `plugins` folder (also in a subfolder such as `plugins/deactivated`).

 ### Hooks